Are You Grinding Your Teeth?

 Dentist in Houston, TX 77005 says during the early phase, the effects may only involve tiny cracks on the teeth but over the period of time, they can make your teeth vulnerable to decay and damage.

 SIGNS YOU ARE GRINDING YOUR TEETH

-Teeth grinding happens in sleep most of the time so it is difficult to see the apparent symptoms so how do you know if you are grinding teeth?
+Bruxism happens in sleep most of the time so it is difficult to see the apparent symptoms so how do you know if you are grinding teeth?
 You can get to know about your teeth grinding if you wake up with soreness in your teeth or jaw.
-This is a significant sign of teeth grinding says River Oaks dentist near you.
+This is a significant sign of bruxism says River Oaks dentist near you.
 Another sign can be waking up headaches.
-Sensitivity in teeth can also be a sign of teeth grinding.
-The tiny fractures on the surface of the teeth caused due to teeth grinding can make the teeth sensitive to sweet, hot, and cold.
+Sensitivity in teeth can also be a sign of bruxism.
+The tiny fractures on the surface of the teeth caused due to bruxism can make the teeth sensitive to sweet, hot, and cold.

 DEALING WITH DECAY AND DAMAGE

 The tiny fractures made on the surface of the teeth pave the way for decay and damage.
 The longer the grinding, the more affected the surface of the teeth.
 Even these tiny cracks can make your teeth vulnerable to breakage.
 Also, these breakages become home for bacteria and no amount of brushing or flossing can help.
 Once this problem is addressed, the damages on the teeth needs solution too.
 Usually, bonding or fillings can help in minor cracks while for larger spots crowns may be the solutions.

 GRINDING YOUR TEETH CAN LEAD TO DAMAGE AND DECAY